bobtfish/AWSnycast/README.md

 This project is currently under heavy development.

+Bugs to fix:

+  * Fix not deleting routes when healthcheck goes unhealthy sometimes
+  * Fix issue when we try to change a route, and it's been deleted under us (re-add it)

 Here's a list of the features that I'm planning to work on next, in approximate order:

   * Make us autodetect the VPC this instance is running in, and refuse to adjust routing tables in other VPCs